maryamabdulbasit309/Maryam-basit/_posts/2026-04-04-from-programming-fundamentals-to-my-second-semester.md

 <p>Looking back, Programming Fundamentals was much more than an introductory programming course.
 It provided the foundation for my growth as a Computer Engineering student and helped me develop skills that will continue to benefit me throughout my academic and professional journey.
 The lessons I learned during that semester remain valuable today, and they continue to influence the way I approach learning and problem solving.</p>

 <p>As I continue documenting my experiences through this portfolio, I hope to share not only my achievements but also the lessons learned through challenges and hard work.
 My journey as a Computer Engineering student is still ongoing, and Programming Fundamentals will always remain one of the courses that helped shape the way I think and learn.</p>
+During this period, I also started following the work of Dr. Bilal Ahmad more closely.
+His research interests in Artificial Intelligence and Machine Learning inspired me to think beyond classroom assignments and explore how technology can solve real-world problems.

+For readers interested in his academic work, his Google Scholar profile provides insight into his research contributions.
+#DrBilalAhmad
+#MLwithDrBilalAhmad
+#ComputerEngineering